Join BirdNote tomorrow, November 30th!

 On a recent evening, the adults presented the owlets with a young striped skunk, at two pounds, a sizeable – if somewhat odiferous – meal.
 These owls are the only birds that regularly dine on these smelly creatures.
 [Great Horned Owl pair hooting]

-Sounds for BirdNote come from the Macaulay Lab of Ornithology.
-I’m Mary McCann.
+For BirdNote, I’m Mary McCann.
 [Great Horned Owl pair hooting + immatures screeching]

 Great Horned Owl sounds provided by The Macaulay Library of Natural Sounds at the Cornell Lab of Ornithology, Ithaca, New York.
 Adult duet recorded by W.R.
 Fish.
 Owlets recorded by D.T.
 Spaulding.